gilboz/ida_kernelcache_ng/README.md

 under the MIT license.
 Other sources are noted in the comments in the corresponding files.

 ## TODO:
-- [X] Implement AddClassInfoSymbols phase
-- [X] Adapt to the new Plugin API
-- [X] Add a test script to analyze the kernelcache using the new idalib (headless mode)
-- [X] Implement ColorizeVtables phase: set colors for vtable vmethods (which one overrides, which is new, which is inherited from super)
-  The drawback here is that in order to set a color for each vtable entry I cannot retype the to the corresponding structure
-- [ ] Get rid of old code!
-  - [X] Delete old and unused scripts!
-  - [ ] Remove all methods in ida_utilities.py and remove the module
-  - [ ] Replace and remove build_struct.py
-  - [ ] the OneToOneMap not really needed anymore (add checks are raise PhaseException upon duplicates!) utils.py
-- [X] Rename SetClassInfoSymbols phase to UseRTTIInfoPhase and improve it
-  - [ ] Change the global instances type to OSMetaClass * type (requires to create this type a-prior)
-  - [X] Change the types of every vtable it the Class_vtbl type - *WON'T DO, will break ColorizeVtables*
-  - [X] Set the this argument type for every vtable function
 - [X] Implement creation of C++ types (conforming to IDA 7.2 new C++ types), actually in IDA 9.0 the API has been improved
+  - [ ] Apply information to _vtbl virtual function members, with the name and signature from symdb
+  - [ ] Change the first argument type of every vmethod to this pointer
+  - [ ] Integrate IPSW symbols propagation through vmethods
   - [X] Implement detecting overridden functions and functions that are pure virtual
   - [X] Implement getting the PAC diversifier of every vtable entry
   - [X] Fix errors "does not seem to be a signed PAC pointer".
 UPDATE: seems like some objects are subject to multiple inheritance?
 In the past this was not supported by libkern++ according to Apple's documentation.
 There are these sentinels and non virtual thunks, weird.
 On a recent kernelcache there are 93 classes that contain a sentinel.
-  - [ ] Implement fetching function names if they are already set
-  - [ ] Implement fetching function signatures
 - [ ] Add CollectPACCallSites Phase (search for MOVKS followed by BLRAAs)
+- [ ] Fix noret attribute of stack_chk_fail and panic, recreate functions
-- [ ] Kernel fixups (auto analysis)
+- [ ] Get rid of old code!
+  - [X] Delete old and unused scripts!
+  - [X] Remove all methods in ida_utilities.py and remove the module
-  - [ ] stack_chk_fail and panic
+  - [ ] Replace and remove build_struct.py
+  - [ ] the OneToOneMap not really needed anymore (add checks are raise PhaseException upon duplicates!) utils.py
+- [X] Rename SetClassInfoSymbols phase to UseRTTIInfoPhase and improve it
+  - [ ] Change the global instances type to OSMetaClass * type (requires to create this type a-prior)
+  - [X] Change the types of every vtable it the Class_vtbl type - *WON'T DO, will break ColorizeVtables*
+  - [X] Set the this argument type for every vtable function
 - [ ] Change return type of OSMetaClassBase::safeMetaCast calls according to the metaclass operand
 - [ ] Improve Data flow analysis
   - [ ] Reimplement equivalent of class_struct.py (_propagate_virtual_method_types_for_class, process_functions)